 Strong physical health is a key component in thriving while at Barnard and we take a holistic approach in meeting the physical health needs of our students.
-By providing health services through Primary Care Health Service, health education from peer health educators in our Well Woman program, and numerous exercise options through Fitbear, we understand that being healthy propels success inside and outside of the classroom.
+By providing health services through Primary Care Health Service, health education from peer health educators in our Wellness Spot program, and other activities, we understand that being healthy propels success inside and outside of the classroom.

 Francine A. LeFrak Foundation Center for Well-Being

 The Francine A. LeFrak Foundation Center for Well-Being, made possible by a generous gift from the Francine A. LeFrak Foundation, provides both a centralized hub and umbrella organization for our many Feel Well, Do Well @ Barnard wellness initiatives and will occupy renovated spaces within Barnard Hall.

 The Francine LeFrak Center will include state-of-the-art spaces for financial fluency and wellness programs, a fitness center, and dance spaces.
 By uniting initiatives that address the many dimensions of student health and wellness — physical, mental, and financial — we are able to offer our students holistic well-being support that propels success inside and outside the classroom.

 We’ve Got You